Trump says he will renew efforts to replace ‘Obamacare’ if he wins a second term

 “The cost of Obamacare is out of control, plus, it’s not good Healthcare.
 I’m seriously looking at alternatives,” he wrote.
 “We had a couple of Republican Senators who campaigned for 6 years against it, and then raised their hands not to terminate it.
 It was a low point for the Republican Party, but we should never give up!”

-He was referring to July 2017, when the late Sen. John McCain, R-Ariz., blocked Trump’s long effort to repeal the health care law, which has proven increasingly popular.
+He was referring to July 2017, when the late Sen. John McCain (R-Ariz.) blocked Trump’s long effort to repeal the healthcare law.

 Still, a June 2023 AP-NORC poll showed a minority of U.S. adults — 44% — approving of how Biden was handling health care, with 53% disapproving.
 That included 69% of Democrats and 17% of Republicans — measurements in line with Biden’s overall job approval.

-Biden’s Health and Human Services Department says more than 40 million are insured through coverage related to provisions of the Affordable Care Act.
+Biden’s Department of Health and Human Services says more than 40 million are insured through coverage related to provisions of the Affordable Care Act.

 Moussa said Trump “would try to rip it away if he returns to power.
 He was one vote away from getting it done when he was president – and we should take him at his word that he’ll try to do it again.”